 Roche are at the forefront of developing ground-breaking new medicines and consistently push the boundaries of conventional thinking and embrace innovation across our business.
-With a strong pipeline, we are looking for people to support global teams to develop and gain approvals for medicines in Europe and Rest of World countries.
+With a strong pipeline, we are looking for highly motivated people to support global teams to develop and gain approvals for medicines globally.

-We support our staff in development of their knowledge and skills and offer further career opportunities locally and globally where people demonstrate talent and aptitude.
+We are dedicated to support our staff in development of their knowledge and skills and offer further career opportunities locally and globally where people demonstrate talent and aptitude.

 Who are we looking for?

 We are seeking a committed individual who brings:

 - Prior business experience (10+ years) in the biotechnology, pharmaceutical arena, or related industry.
 At least 5 years’ program management experience, with exposure to the design and administration of business strategy development and execution.
 Knowledge of Regulatory Affairs is highly valued but not required

 - Strong leadership presence: you are viewed and recognized as an inspirational thought leader.
 You are able to cultivate strong and trusting relationship with executive leaders.

 - Ability to identify strategic needs, lead all aspects of planning, generate sound business recommendations, and secure alignment with key business partners.
 You quickly assimilate and prioritize changing business requirements into in-flight strategies and plans

 - Ability to see the connections between seemingly disparate issues (i.e. systems thinking), as well as distill complex and sometimes voluminous content into clear, concise, and engaging communications